fooplugins/foogallery/README.txt

 **WooCommerce**

 Sell your photographs online with our full WooCommerce integration, available in PRO Commerce.
-You can either create a dyanmic gallery from your existing products, or you can sell images in a gallery by linking them to a single master product.
+You can either create a dynamic gallery from your existing products, or you can sell images in a gallery by linking them to a single master product.
 With full support for variations.
 Highlight products for sale with ribbons.
-Add call-to-action buttons to your items, for example AJAX Add to Cart buttons.
+Add call-to-action buttons to your images, for example Add to Cart buttons.

 **Albums Built In**